 As the proposed rule is written, you would not get any compensation for asymptomatic sleep apnea.
 Ten percent would be awarded if treatment for sleep apnea gives only incomplete relief.
 A 50 percent rating would be assigned if treatment was ineffective or you can’t use treatments because of another condition.
 And a 100 percent rating would apply where treatment is ineffective (or impossible because of other conditions) and you have organ damage as a result.

-Under this proposed change, it’s very possible that Veterans who would have gotten 50 percent under the current ratings will instead get 0 or 10 percent under the new rating system.
+Based on this proposed change, it’s very possible that Veterans who would have gotten 50 percent under the current ratings will instead get 0 or 10 percent under the new rating system.

-On the surface, this seems kind of fair (even though it sucks) because VA ratings are supposed to represent a Veteran’s loss of earning potential due to service-connected disability.
+On the surface, this seems to make sense, because VA ratings are supposed to represent a Veteran’s loss of earning potential due to service-connected disability.
 And if you are getting treated for a condition and the treatment is totally effective, then your earnings aren’t harmed by that disability.

 Proposed Requirement to Rate Based on Sleep Studies

 However, there’s a little catch to the proposed ratings changes.
 Whether treatment grants “incomplete relief” or is “ineffective,” would depend on the results of a sleep study.